Skip to content

 Korean company formation and registration in the UAE — what to know

 When Korean entrepreneurs search for company setup, formation or registration in the UAE, they're usually choosing between a free zone and the mainland.
-For most Korean founders — especially in trading, e-commerce, consulting and digital services — a free zone is the better fit: it allows 100% foreign ownership, a straightforward residence visa, and a clean all-in cost with no local-partner arrangement.
+For most Korean founders — especially in trading, e-commerce, consulting and digital services — a free zone is the better fit: it allows 100% foreign ownership, a straightforward residence visa, published scenario prices and no local-partner arrangement.

 The main decisions are which free zone, how many residence visas you need, and your business activity.
 Cost varies mostly by emirate and visa count, which is exactly what our cost calculator makes transparent.
 Once you have a licence, the two practical next steps are your UAE corporate bank account and your residence visa; if you'll be moving funds from Korea, read our guide on source-of-funds evidence UAE banks accept before you apply.